||Jack Davidson is the President of the British Columbia Road Builders and Heavy Construction Association (BCRBHCA).|

 |Don Schouten is the Manager for Construction for the Industry and Labour Services Department at WorkSafeBC.|

 Prior to joining WorkSafeBC, Don spent more than 25 years in the construction industry including work as a framer in the residential construction industry and later as a Manager of a mid-sized commercial roofing contractor.

 While in the construction industry, Don served as a member of the board of directors of the following organizations: Vancouver Regional Construction Association, Council of Construction Associations, Construction Labour Relations Association and the Construction Safety Association of B.C.

 Don is a graduate of the Civil and Structural Engineering Technologist Program at the B.C.
 Institute of Technology.

-He directs public policy, legal advocacy and public relations/communication initiatives.
-Bill is also on the Board of Directors of LabourWatch Canada.
+He directed public policy, legal advocacy and public relations/communication initiatives.
+Bill was also on the Board of Directors of LabourWatch Canada.

 He obtained a Bachelor of Arts (Special) from the University of Alberta and a Master of Public Administration from the University of Victoria.
 After working for an Edmonton real estate development company, he joined the Government of the Northwest Territories, initially as an Analyst with the Financial Management Secretariat, and then ultimately as Acting Director of Finance and Administration with the Department of Economic Development and Tourism.

 After helping implement the restructuring of Ontario’s Rent Review Program, Bill returned west to become the first Executive Director of the Merit Contractors Association in Saskatchewan.